Scope and Rates

 - services of consultants, engineers, lawyers, accountants and other similar specialized services, except for labor or services related to liquid assets or real property in Iceland

-- please note that Electronically supplied services, is always considered to be used where they buyer has domicile or fixed place of business.
-Same applies for sales of services from data centers
+- please note that Electronically supplied services, is always considered to be used where the buyer is domiciled or has its fixed place of business.

 - obligations and duties related to business or production activity or the use of rights listed under this point